GeekMasher/geekmasher.dev/content/posts/21-11-05--presentations.md

 Now you can create Markdown files and build an awesome looking slide deck built using open source tools and work on any platform.

 You can find the [source code on GitHub](https://github.com/GeekMasher/presentations) and [all my live presentations](https://presentations.geekmasher.dev/) using Marp.
+I'm sure that this code will be updated and changed by the time you read this so do take a look are the source code.

 ## Resources